dipikagawande/dipikagawande/README.md

 I’m currently reading:
 📚 The Marriage of Cadmus and Harmony (Roberto Calasso)
-👠 The Beautiful Fall: Lagerfeld & Saint Laurent in 1970s Paris (Alicia Drake)
+💂 The First Circle (Alexandr Solzhenitsyn)

 Ask me about:
 🔬 Impact evaluations and randomized controlled trials (RCTs)
-📖 Nietzschean existentialism
+📖
 👗 My never-ending search for vintage Gaultier

 Reach me at: